Terracotta-OSS/jira-site/issues/EHC-33.md

 <div markdown="1" class="comment">

-Adds a channel\1name property to the JGroups peer provider configuration that explicitly sets the JChannel name.
+Adds a channel\_name property to the JGroups peer provider configuration that explicitly sets the JChannel name.

 </div>